sarimkhan-sketch/GuestStaySync-App/README.md

 # GuestStaySync App

+A demo on my iphone is also recorded in case the live demo isnt working during presentation.

 ## Summary
 This project is a Hotel Booking application developed in React Native with Firebase.
 It provides a seamless user experience for booking accommodations.